embodied-computation-group/Cardioception/README.md

 `pyton [path]/cardioception/HeartBeatCounting/run.py`
 Where `path` is the path to your install folder.

-This module is an implementation of the classic "heartbeat counting task" (HCT)<sup>1,2</sup> in which participants attend to their heartbeats in intervals of various length.
-Afterwards the participant indicates the number of counted heartbeats and a score is computed to represent their accuracy.
-In the original version<sup>1</sup>, the task started with a resting period of 60 seconds and consisted in three estimation session (25, 35 and 45 seconds) interleaved with resting periods of 30 seconds in the following order:
+This module is an implementation of the classic 1978 "heartbeat counting task" (HCT)<sup>1,2</sup> (AKA the 'Schandry task') in which participants attend to and count their heartbeats in intervals of various length.
+Afterwards the participant indicates the number of counted heartbeats and an "interoceptive accuracy" (iACC) score is computed to represent their accuracy.
+In the original version<sup>1</sup>, the task begins with a resting period of 60 seconds and followed by three estimation session (25, 35 and 45 seconds) interleaved with resting periods of 30 seconds.

-By default, this task implement the version used in recent publications <sup>3</sup> in which a training trial of 20s is proposed, after which the 6 experimental trials of different time-windows (25, 30, 35,40, 45 and 50s) occurred in a randomized order.
-The trial length, the condition ('Rest', 'Count', 'Training') and the randomization can be controlled in the parameters dictionary.
+This package implements both the classic task, and an alternative version used in recent publications<sup>3</sup> by the Garfinkel lab at Sussex University.
+In the alternate version, participants first complete a 30s training trial followed by 6 experimental trials of different time-windows (25, 30, 35,40, 45 and 50s) in a randomized order.
+Either version can be set as default parameters by the setting the 'task_version' flag to 'Schandry' or 'Garfinkel'.
+The trial length, the condition ('Rest', 'Count', 'Training') and the randomization can be fully customized in the parameters dictionary.

 **The instructions are the following:**